Marlon666/EC504-video-encoder/README.md

 # EC504-video-encoder

+### Final submission

+Our final code may be found in the [proto-mpeg](proto-mpeg) folder.
+A readme with running instructions may be found there.

+A wealth of test images are contained in the [testing](testing) folder.

 ### Midterm demo
 Our midterm demo code, along with instructions to run, may be found in the [proto-mpeg](proto-mpeg) folder.
 We also have a prototype GUI completed.
 The prototype code and instructions to run may be found in the [GUI](GUI) folder.